Andebugulin/Andebugulin.github.io/_pages/about.md

 ```arduino
 $ whoami
 ```
-A passionate software developer and student at XAMK, Finland 🇫🇮
+A passionate software developer, AI enthusiast, and student at XAMK, Finland 🇫🇮

-I'm on a journey of exploration in web development and low-level programming, with a special love for the open-source community and great music.
+I'm on a journey of exploration in software engineering, artificial intelligence, and low-level programming, with a special love for the open-source community and great music.

 ```arduino
 $ nvim interests